rgrishman/ice/README.md

-# ATTENTION: This is a pre-release version of Ice.
-Use at your own risk.
+This is the README file for Ice, a rapid information extraction customizer.

-Licensed under the Apache 2.0 license.
+Ice is licensed under the Apache 2.0 license.

 # Running Ice